 Food delivery is a popular part-time job for many.

-Check out some other delivery jobs that are flexible and are good part time jobs for retirees.
+Check out this full list of delivery jobs that are flexible and are good part time jobs for retirees.

-If shopping is your favorite past-time, becoming a personal shopper might be right up your alley.
+If shopping is your favourite past-time, becoming a personal shopper might be right up your alley.

 If you like creating documents and staying organized, becoming a virtual assistant might be your dream role.

 A virtual assistant is self-employed, and they provide administrative duties to clients remotely.